JulianKemmerer/PipelineC/docs/RAW_VHDL_DESIGN.md

 ## Invariants and tests

-Fast tests under `src/tests/pypeline_tests/inst/` cover leaf split classification, the 1LL cap, width caps, equal-width allocation, typed bit-internal placement, and the absence of padding-only interior stages.
+Fast tests under `src/tests/pypeline_tests/inst/` cover leaf split classification, the 1LL cap, width caps, equal-width and exact allocation, typed bit-internal placement, chunked integer-MUX refinement, and the absence of padding-only interior stages.
 Any new generator or classification change should add both structure assertions and a generated-VHDL elaboration/simulation case.
 Real sky130 comparisons are opt-in benchmarks because they are too expensive for the normal unit suite.